Budva Gay Travel

 Add Your Email.

 The best place to stay in Budva is just outside the old town walls.
-This is the densest area of the city and most convensient if you plan to get around on foot.
-I loved the historic charm here.
-There are restaurants and shops all around that will certainly keep you busy, too.
+This is the densest area of the city and the most convenient to walk around.

-Here is a custom filtered list of four and five-star hotels in Budva to make it easier to find the right spot.
+To browse more accommodation options, here is a custom filtered list of top rated hotels in Budva to make it easier to find the right spot.

-If you’re headed to Montenegro, I suggest comparing airlines with Skyscanner.
-They have an awesome interface and make it super easy to optimize your route.
-Plus, they offer flexible ticket options in light of the pandemic.
+If you’re browsing flights while looking for places to stay in Montenegro, I suggest comparing airlines with Skyscanner.
+They have an awesome interface, make it super easy to optimize your route and they offer flexible ticket options in light of the pandemic.

 Things to Do in Budva for Gay Travelers